Reggio Emilia Classroom

 We believe that the importance of reading for children cannot be underestimated.
 Reading benefits a child’s education, social and cognitive development as also their wellbeing, and mental health.
 Exposing children to reading when they are young introduces them to a lot of words thereby building their vocabulary and also helps them become independent readers and writers.
 A visit to our library is one of the most sought after activities for our students and so glued are they to the books that we have named this room “The Bookworm”

 Music is an important aspect in a child’s life, more so when they are young and raring to explore.
 Have you tried making music with random objects?
-It is fun and children love it!
-At Neev – The Foundation School, we have put up a ‘music wall’ where one will find tin cans, bottles, metal bars, buckets, cutlery, plates, old pots, pans and a lot more of such recycled material!
+At Boond – The Foundation School, we have put up a ‘music wall’ where one will find tin cans, bottles, metal bars, buckets, cutlery, plates, old pots, pans and a lot more of such recycled material!
 This fun sensory experience facilitates our tiny tots to explore how sound is made by vibrations.
 Students are free to bang on them with their makeshift ‘drum sticks’ and create their own music without a worry in the world.
-So next time your child bangs a plate with a spoon, do not stop him / her from creating a ruckus, send him to us to explore further!
+So next time your child bangs a plate with a spoon, do not stop stop him / her, send him to us to explore further!
 What seems like a nuisance to an adult is actually music to a child.

 Children have an inbuilt drive for discovery.
 Recognising this, our school has a specially designated room which we call the ‘Explorer’s Den’ – a hands-on, interactive space for our children explore their physical as well as creative abilities.
 The international standard role play stations enable creativity and imagination and foster social and emotional development.
 An integral part of the Explorer’s den is the ‘Puppet Theatre’ which apart from being used for story-telling, aids our facilitators to introduce ideas, teach new concepts and to reinforce lessons taught in class.
 This in fact is the most interactive corner with children using expressive language, inventing characters and telling stories as they take turns at role play.